FLORAL DESIGN / DRAWING: a practice of noticing

 COST

-$1,400 includes instruction, all meals and students will camp or arrange their own lodging offsite
+$1,400 includes instruction, access to the communal kitchen and students will camp or arrange their own lodging offsite

 Payment plans available upon request; please write admin@saipua.com.